sildenafil (as citrate)

 If you experience changes in vision, or dizziness, when taking Viagra, you should not drive or operate machinery.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Viagra.

-While Viagra helps most people it can cause some unwanted side effects in a few people.
+While Viagra helps most people, it can cause some unwanted side effects in a few people.
 All medicines have side effects.
-If

 Do not be alarmed by this list of possible side effects.